Todas las mariposas negras mueren en el mar

 Maria Luisa Portuondo, Scenic & Cotume Designer

-Omayra Garriga Casiano, Lighting Desinger
+Omayra Garriga Casiano, Lighting Designer

 Nicole Fernández, Media Designer